-TO: STAKEHOLDER ADVISORY GROUP

-FROM: CHERYL JENKINS, PROJECT MANAGER on Behalf of VEIC TRM Team

-SUBJECT: PROPOSED EVALUATION PRIORITIES FOR THE TRM
+TO:STAKEHOLDER ADVISORY GROUPFROM:CHERYL JENKINS, PROJECT MANAGER on Behalf of VEIC TRM TeamSUBJECT:PROPOSED EVALUATION PRIORITIES FOR THE TRMDATE:SEPTEMBER 21, 2018Cc:JENNIFER MORRIS, ICC; JONATHON JACKSON, AMEREN; CELIA JOHNSON, SAG

-DATE: FEBRUARY 22, 2017

-Cc: JENNIFER MORRIS, ICC; JONATHON JACKSON, AMEREN

 In an effort to increase the accuracy of the IL Statewide TRM, VEIC offers the following list of measures and details of the specific parameter for which we believe investment in evaluation may be most beneficial to the accuracy of the TRM saving estimates.

-We have also provided a qualitative measure of priority and an explanation of this assignment, such that those parameters with the least confidence or highest impact rise to the top.
+We have also provided a qualitative measure of our sense of priority and an explanation of this assessment, such that those parameters that currently have the least confidence or highest impact rise to the top.
 The qualitative prioritization is based upon a number of metrics:

-- Importance of measure(s) now and anticipated importance in the future - Impact of particular assumption(s) within the measure i.e., some assumptions within an algorithm can have a significantly greater impact to the final savings value than others - Source of existing assumption - Confidence in existing assumption
+- Importance of the measure(s) currently and anticipated importance in the future - Impact of particular assumption(s) within the measure i.e., some assumptions within an algorithm can have a significantly greater impact to the final savings value than others - Source of existing assumption - Confidence in existing assumption

-This list is not meant to be exclusive or imply that other evaluation priorities should not be executed based on overall evaluation priorities.
+These priorities reflect VEIC's high level assessment only.
+This list is not meant to be exclusive or imply that other evaluation priorities should not be executed based on overall evaluation and program objectives.